 Highlights of UL 1008 Electrical Testing

-Manufacturers design transfer switches to provide certain service and fault current ratings.
+Manufacturers design generator transfer switches to provide specific service and fault current capabilities.
 To verify them, UL 1008 tests the ability of transfer switches to withstand and close on fault currents.
 The procedures required to verify corresponding ratings and functionality under fault conditions include the Withstand Test, the Closing Test, and the Dielectric Voltage Withstand Test.

-Depending on its nominal ampacity, a transfer switch with closed main contacts is subjected to a short-circuit current of 20 to 50 times its service rating.
-More specifically, switches rated up to 100, up to 400, and greater than 400 Amps must respectively withstand minimum currents of 5000 Amps, 10,000 Amps, and current at least 20 times the nominal switch ampacity (but not less than 10,000 Amps) until the current is cleared by an upstream fuse or breaker.
+A transfer switch with closed main contacts is subjected to a short-circuit current of 20 to 50 times its service rating.
+More specifically, switches rated up to 100, up to 400, and greater than 400 Amps must respectively withstand minimum currents of 5,000 Amps, 10,000 Amps, and current at least 20 times the nominal switch ampacity (but not less than 10,000 Amps) until the current is cleared by an upstream fuse or breaker.
 The power factor must not exceed 0.50 for currents up to 10,000 Amps, 0.30 for currents up to 20,000 Amps, and 0.20 for currents exceeding 20,000 Amps.

 Transfer switches must also be able to close on fault currents until cleared by an upstream protective device.
 Consequently, the withstand test is repeated, this time starting with the main contacts open.
 During this test, the contacts must close on and withstand a current with the same electrical parameters used for the Withstand Test.

 Dielectric Voltage Withstand Test